Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: Conclusion

 The two leptoquark models in the final section of the paper have been chosen as an example since they contribute to all $eett$ SMEFT operators.
 They can therefore replicate the EFT analysis, with the additional correlations which arise within a specific model, and the possibility of assessing the impact of the finite one-loop matching terms.
 The results follow the ones of the EFT approach, with no major change in the precision of $\kappa_3$ once the one-loop terms at the matching scale are taken into account.

 These findings once again confirm the incredible exploration power of a machine such as the FCC-ee.
-Confronting it with different NP scenarios, the extraction of $\kappa_3$ appears to be very robust, due to the rich and broas experimental programme, capable of providing many redundant and complementary constraints.
+Confronting it with different NP scenarios with couplings to electrons and top quarks, the extraction of $\kappa_3$ appears to be very robust, due to the rich and broad experimental programme, capable of providing many redundant and complementary constraints.